noahrubin989/Image-Generation/README.md

 For example, a user can enter a prompt in the script such as "A dog riding a surfboard".
 From there, an image will be generated based on this prompt and saved to an `images` directory.
 Two safety report around aspects such as hate speech, violence etc. will also be generated, and placed in a directory called `datasets`.

 Example business benefits:
-* Reduced Design Costs: Automating the process of creating images can reduce dependence on external designers lowering ongoing costs.
+* Reduced Design Costs: Automating the process of creating images can reduce dependence on external designers, lowering ongoing costs.
-* Fast Prototyping: Quickly generating multiple image variants allows marketing and product teams to experiment and iterate, saving time and resources.
+* Fast Prototyping: Quickly generating multiple image variants allows marketing and product teams to experiment and iterate at a faster speed, saving time (and resources).
 * API-driven: Since the service is API-driven, it can be called automatically at any time from various applications or internal tools.
+* Uniqueness: Stock photos are often used by many organisations, leading to repetitive or clichéd visuals.
+AI-generated images can be fresh and original.
+* Showcasing AI Expertise: Demonstrating sophisticated uses of AI can bolster a firm’s reputation, attracting both customers and top-tier talent.

 ## Prerequisites
 1. You must set up and deploy Azure OpenAI resource and retrieve the resource API version, API key and endpoint, which can be found in the Azure AI Foundry Portal after deploying the resource.